annah-vu/zillow_clustering_project/README.md

  <br>

 ## 5.)
 Project Summary
    I used clustering to see if there were any variables that could be grouped together, however, I didn't find anything profound enough to be used in my models.
-It said my cluster column ranked 36/42 for usage!
-Although it may have not entirely helped me this time around, it was still nice to see how it could group latitude/longitude/age and other features of a house like bedrooms, bathrooms, and age.
+I made a cluster based off of age and square footage.
+Then I made one of  longitude and latitude.
+I also made two models with three features, the first of basic house features: bathrooms, bedrooms, dollar per square foot, and age.
+The second one was location based to see if I could make some notable neighborhoods by using longitude, latitude, and age.
+According to recursive feature elimination, none of my cluster groups were helpful.
+I used them just to see if it would work, along with the counties.
+The test deemed them to not be helpful, and my model performed with more error than the mean as every prediction.

 ## 6.)
 Hypothesis